Maker Business

 • Sales Tax Exemption - They'll file their resale certificate form which allows MakerFlo to offer them a sales tax exemption on tumblers and blanks they purchase to sell.

-• They take advantage of Flo Rewards loyalty program, using their loyalty points and cash discount rewards to save on their purchases.
+• They take advantage of Flo Rewards loyalty program, using their loyalty points and rewards for discounts on their purchases

-• And they order a $99 minimum to save with free shipping.
+• They order a $99 minimum to save with free shipping

 9. They Prioritize Customer Experience